-The TL Robertson collection is accessible through our ‘click and collect’ service.
-Requested items are available for collection at Library Central.
+Our collection is accessible through our ‘click and collect’ service.
+Requested items are available for collection at TL Robertson Library.
 For information on borrowing, requesting, and returning items, visit our Books, resources and laptops page.

 Use your Curtin Library membership details to access Databases.
 Databases for guest use do not require a login.